Jim Paratore: Career

+In 2005, he partnered with Harvey Levin to create the entertainment web site TMZ and its daily television show.

 He also served as the vice president of Warner Bros.
 Domestic Television Distribution from 2002 until his death in 2012.

 Death

 Paratore died of a heart attack while bicycling in Paris, France, on May 29, 2012, at the age of 58.
-He was survived by his first wife (Michele Richie) of 13 years and mother of his only daughter Martinique (Martini) Paratore, and his second wife Jill Wickert.
+He was survived by his wife Jill Wickert, and daughter, Martini Paratore.